hikeventures/hikeventures.github.io/_posts/events/2018-06-22-Mountain-Equipment-Aerofort-Jacket.markdown

 during the winter and for testing and it works fantastic.

-There is no problem that you're not afraid that you would have problems because of the rough side so if I would go on a long trekking tour with a heavy rucksack I would definitely take another jacket.
+There is no problem that you're not afraid that you would have problems because of the Rucksack so if I would go on a long trekking tour with a heavy rucksack I would definitely take another jacket.

 And then we have here a windbreaker.
 So windbreakers have been for a long time on the market very long time and if you ever have used windbreakers it is always sticky to the skin.